Which Diamond Naturals Grain Free Dry Recipes Get

-Next, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, chicory root is rich in inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+We also note the presence of chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.